caiks/TBOT02/README.md

 goal: room5     n: 469  mean: 1401.34   std dev: 1387.51        std err: 64.0693        running mean: 1408.4    running std dev: 2092.44        running std err: 661.688
 ```

-This is the summary for mode 1, with random mode of `TBOT01` as a baseline -
+This is the summary for mode 1, with the random mode of `TBOT01` as a baseline -

 model|mode|rooms|mean|std err
 ---|---|---|---|---